What Do Financial Quantitative Analyst Do?

 - Financial Quantitative Analyst

-In the United States, there were 135,900 jobs for Financial Quantitative Analyst in 2016.
+In 2016, there was an estimated number of 135,900 jobs in the United States for Financial Quantitative Analyst.
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,100 new jobs for Financial Quantitative Analyst by 2026.
 There will be an estimated 13,100 positions for Financial Quantitative Analyst per year.

 The states with the most job growth for Financial Quantitative Analyst are Utah, Nevada, and Arizona.
 Watch out if you plan on working in South Dakota, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.